patricia-gallardo/patricia-gallardo.github.io/talks.md

 Paranoia 2017 : Make it Fixable, Living with Risk

-Security Divas 2017 : Make it Fixable, Designing for Change
+Security Divas 2017 : (Make it Fixable, Designing for Change)[/2017/01/26/designing-for-change.html]